 flex-basis

-To allow blocks to behave adaptively and fluidly, you must allow elements to shrink as needed, and to occupy free space if available.
-Set the base width ( flex-basis
+Let us make blocks to behave adaptively and fluidly.
+We should allow elements to shrink and occupy free space if available.
+Then, we set the base width (flex-basis

 .
-Since we allow blocks to shrink as well as take up free space, flex-basis
+Since we allow blocks to shrink as well as take up free space, the flex-basis

 }